jxxcarlson/elm-compiler/README.md

 You should get the output listed in the next section.
 For other command-line options say `elma make --help`.

 This is an experimental project.
-At the moment, only a small number of elements of the AST are handled.
-Much work needed!
+Comments and suggestions of all kinds are welcome, including issues and pull requests.

 ## Example